 The profile is bounded by significant evidence gaps.
 No public source identifies Nilsson's employer or confirms his decision-making authority.
 The absence of a timestamp means the RDAP record could be outdated, and he may no longer be associated with AS210409.
 Without independent corroboration from a company website or operator community post, confidence in his active role remains limited.

 Several concrete watchpoints would alter this assessment.
 An update to the tech-contact field of AS210409 could signal a change in operational responsibility.
-The appearance of Nilsson's handle in other RIPE objects would expand his operating surface.
+The appearance of Nilsson's handle in other RIPE entities would expand his operating surface.
 A verified employer or professional biography linking him to the ASN would increase confidence in his authority.

 Additionally, routing activity by AS210409—starting or stopping prefix announcements—would change the operational significance of the contact.
 The emergence of a PeeringDB entry or official website for the holding organization would also fill current evidence gaps and provide a fuller picture of the infrastructure he supports.